Find Affordable College Courses

 Pittsburgh, PA

 You’ll join some of the best and brightest minds around you if you attend Duquesne University.
 The school came in at #3 on this year’s Best Writing Studies Schools in Pennsylvania list.
-Duquesne is a medium-sized private not-for-profit school located in the large city of Pittsburgh.
+Duquesne is a medium-sized private not-for-profit school located in the city of Pittsburgh.

-You’ll join some of the best and brightest minds around you if you attend University of Pittsburgh - Pittsburgh Campus.
-The school came in at #4 on this year’s Best Writing Studies Schools in Pennsylvania list.
-Located in the large city of Pittsburgh, Pitt is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of Pittsburgh - Pittsburgh Campus.
+It ranked #4 on our 2023 Best Writing Studies Schools in Pennsylvania list.
+Located in the city of Pittsburgh, Pitt is a public school with a very large student population.

 The average amount in student loans that writing majors at Pitt take out is $25,895.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.